-Are your target audience categorized by geographic region, industry type, skill level, education, or other criteria?
+Is your target audience categorized by geographic region, industry type, skill level, education, or other criteria?

-It would be best if you used a combination of filters to identify the various audiences you would like to engage with with unique and customized content.
+It would be best if you used a combination of filters to identify the various audiences you would like to engage with unique and customized content.

-LinkedIn’s audience targeting capabilities are incomparable, especially for B2B marketers.
+LinkedIn’s audience social media targeting capabilities are incomparable, especially for B2B marketers.
 Whether you choose a continent or metro region, location targeting helps you put your budget on places that your target audience will likely be.

 You can target by adding specific company names or by defining the company industry and size.
 Or you can enter particular job titles or by specifying the company job description and skill level.